angelosps/Map-Coloring/README.md

 ```

-### Check coloring validity of the map (option -c) ###
+### Check the coloring validity of a map (option -c) ###

 This option allows you to check a given, colored map if it is validly colored.
-If the map is not validly colored, the program finds and prints the coloring problems have been found (i.e.: more colors used, etc).
+If the map is not validly colored, the program finds and prints the coloring problems have been found (i.e.: more colors used, map is not colored, etc).

-Here is an example of using the -c option:
+Here are some examples of using the -c option:

 ``` bash